 Record the serial numbers and model numbers of your valuables, and store them in a safe location.
 UT Police has an engraver that can be used to mark your valuables with an identifying number, such as a driver's license, that can be traced back to you in case the item is stolen.
+Contact <a href="mailto:utphoutreach@mailto:utp

-Contact utphoutreach@ mdanderson.org to reserve the engraver.
-Be cognizant of your surroundings and the people around you, especially if you are alone or it is dark.
+Be cognizant of your surroundings and the people around you, especially if you're alone or it's dark.
 Avoid using headphones, cell phones or other mobile devices while walking, driving or jogging.

 If someone in a vehicle stops and asks for directions, answer from a distance.
-Do not approach the vehicle.
+Don't approach the vehicle.